 Recruiting Home Support & Supervised Access Workers

-NICCSS is always recruiting Home Support Workers to work as Supervised Access Workers or Home Support Workers.
-The work is interesting, flexible, and multifaceted.
-NICCSS offers a comprehensive training program as well as on the job mentoring.
+NICCSS is always recruiting new staff as Home Support Workers and Supervised Access Workers.
+This work is interesting, flexible and multi-faceted.
+We offer a comprehensive training program as well as on the job mentoring.

 Employment with NICCSS is not well suited to those workers needing a regular, full-time, predictable workload as the cases are assigned by contract only.

 NICCSS offers a generous benefit package for part-time work, car remuneration, cell phone compensation, in-service training with Certificate, and the opportunity to experience many aspects of working in the field of child protection.

 The responsibilities of a Supervised Access/Home Support Worker can include some or all of the below:

 - Provide transport in own vehicle for children under the care of VACFSS.*

 - Facilitate visits between children and their parents in a safe, child-centered, neutral manner.